flashmob/go-guerrilla/README.md

                 "save_workers_size" : 3,
                 "primary_mail_host":"sharklasers.com"
             },
+        "dashboard": {
+            "enabled": true,
+            "listen_interface": ":8080", // Where the dashboard will be accessible
+            "tick_interval": "5s", // Interval at which data is measured, parseable by time.ParseDuration
+            "max_window": "24h", // Maximum interval to keep data
+            "ranking_aggregation_interval": "6h" // Aggregation granularity of rankings
+        },
         "servers" : [ // the following is an array of objects, each object represents a new server that will be spawned {
                 "is_enabled" : true, // boolean